kingli6/LearningToCode/README.md

 # LearningToCode
 Hello!
-Jonathan writing.
 I'm working towards becoming.
 Product Developer?
 Haven't figured this part out to be honest.
 I feel there is a wealth of knowledge to be acquired, and I am turtling towards it.
 Any assistance or even a cheer is heavily appreciated.
 What you will find here is C++ Language training and hopefully other mess!